dirkleas/miditoyz/README.md

 ## Installation/Setup

 This project uses the popular, free scripting language [Python](https://www.python.org).
 Additional bits are required for handling midi files, working with your computer, and so forth.
 It's been successfully tested to work on reasonably current versions of Windows, MacOS, and Linux.
-Complete steps 3. and beyond via your the Windows Command Prompt or the MacOS/Linux terminal/shell by copying and pasting the steps from the grey "code" boxes below.
+Complete steps 4. and beyond via your the Windows Command Prompt or the MacOS/Linux terminal/shell by copying and pasting the steps from the grey "code" boxes below.
 Several steps require you to add things to your operating system (OS) path -- you can wait till the end of the list and add them all at the same time if more convenient.

 1. Install latest version of [python](https://www.python.org/downloads/) for your os and add it to your path. *On Windows, you can tick the last option in the installation prompt dialog to have the installer automatically add Python to your path!!!*
 1. Install latest version of [git](https://git-scm.com) for your OS and add it to your path.
+1. Install latest version of [duckdb](https://duckdb.org) for your OS and add it to your path.
 1. `clone` this project on your computer in the directory of your choice which results in a `miditoyz` folder, navigate there, and add it to you path:
     ```
     git clone https://github.com/dirkleas/miditoyz